Staff and Senior Advisors

 Kate Farr

-Kate Farr is the custodian for the Thomas S. Monson Center and maintains the center for all tenants and guests.
+Kate Farr is the maintenance specialist for the Thomas S. Monson Center and maintains the center for all tenants and guests.
 She assists in private event clean up and oversees inventory of all custodial supplies.

 Kate is working towards her Bachelor’s degree in Film and Media Studies at the University of Utah and has owned her own art business since 2021.